micnem/react-native-health/docs/background.md

 ### Initialization

-If you followed the [Background Processing](https://github.com/agencyenterprise/react-native-health#background-processing) step in the README, you can skip this one.
+If you followed the [Background Processing](https://github.com/agencyenterprise/react-native-health#background-processing) step in the README, you can skip this step.

-To setup that in your project, in XCode open your `ios/AppDelegate.m` file and add the following statements:
+To setup in your project, in XCode open your `ios/AppDelegate.m` file and add the following statements: